swills/base84/README.md

 ## CLI

-`base84` supports practical command-line compatibility with `/usr/bin/base64`, `/usr/local/bin/base64`, and GNU `gbase64`.
-It follows their common option style where it fits Base84, but does not claim exact or byte-for-byte behavioral compatibility.
+`base84` follows applicable command-line conventions from FreeBSD's `base64(1)`, Fourmilab `base64`, and GNU coreutils `base64`.
+It does not claim exact behavioral compatibility with those utilities.

 Its invocation is: